 How to use a Shrub:

 A shrub is almost never consumed by itself.
-Diluted, they are an amazing refreshing summer drink.
+Diluted, they are an amazingly refreshing summer drink.
 The sweet, tart, peach-lavender fruit syrup is awesome in soda or on ice cream.
 In cocktails, think of it as the acid/citrus agent in the drink.
 Or you may want to mix with unsweetened black or green tea for a refreshing summer drink.
 I even use the peach-lavender shrub as a base for my salad dressing.
 Think of a shrub as an opportunity and have fun experimenting with them and other ingredients.

 Strawberry Hibiscus Shrub: